 The Panamanian golden frog is a critically endangered toad native to Central American cloud forests.
 (Photo: Brian Gratwicke/Flickr)

 Careful taxonomy is critical for understanding and protecting wildlife, but semantics isn't the point of Save the Frogs Day.
 Nearly a third of all known amphibian species are currently threatened with extinction, placing them among the most endangered classes of animals on Earth.

 Frogs and toads now face an array of environmental dangers, namely habitat loss, overharvesting, invasive species, infectious diseases, climate change, pesticides and pollution.
 These often overlap, and while they may seem unrelated, they can compound each other.
 Certain pesticides may weaken frogs' immune systems, for instance, inviting infections like the globe-trotting chytrid fungus.

 Chytrid is now decimating frog species worldwide, likely assisted by humans' habit of moving frogs far outside their native ranges.
 That habit has also turned some frogs and toads into environmental scourges themselves, including invasive species like cane toads in Australia or coqui frogs in Hawaii.

 Save the Frogs Day was created by Save the Frogs, a nonprofit founded in 2008 to raise awareness and resources for amphibian conservation.
-It has caught on quickly in just a few years, growing to 270 official events across 30 countries in 2013.
-See the list of 2014 events to get involved this year, or check out Save the Frogs' website for year-round guidance on how to save frogs — and toads.
+Check out Save the Frogs' website for year-round guidance on how to save frogs — and toads.

 A blue strawberry poison-dart frog gazes into the future.
 (Photo: Shutterstock)